-Fig.32 Peak factor of flapwise bending moment of blade 1, γ1=30 deg, γ2=0 deg, sea state B
+Fig.33 Peak factor of flapwise bending moment of blade 1, γ1=30 deg, γ2=0 deg

-As shown by Fig. 32, the peak factors of the responses with fault type 1 and 3 are generally higher than the asymptotic value and the results of the normal condition.
+As shown by Fig. 33, the peak factors of the responses with fault type 1 and 3 are generally higher than the asymptotic value for a given blade azimuth and wave misalignment.
 This is likely to be caused by the larger pitch, surge and roll motion response of the platform upon the occurrence of fault.
 The large excursion of peak factors from asymptotic is expected to drop as the number of simulation is increased.

-CONCLUSIONS AND FUTURE WORK
+CONCLUSIONS

 It is parked wind turbines that are likely to experience challenging environments.
 Besides, the occurrence of fault poses extra safety concerns for FWTs.
 Herein two kinds of blade fault, valve blockage and pump blockage are assumed to have occurred to the blade pitch mechanism.
 As a consequence, the wind turbine blades are seized and prevented from pitching or idling.
 The wind loads on the turbine are altered, making an impact on the responses as well.
 In this paper, the steady-state responses of a spar-type wind turbine are carried out accordingly based on environmental conditions from the 1-year contour line.
 Similarly, simulations are run for a normal parked turbine with fully feathered blades under 1-year and 50-year environmental conditions for comparison.

 The turbine blades assume certain azimuth position when parked.
 Three different azimuth angle, γ1=0 deg, 30 deg and 60 deg are assumed.
 It is found that the blade azimuth affects yaw and roll motion most.
-For a standstill floating turbine, γ1=60 deg should be adopted.
+For a standing still floating turbine, tower-axis symmetrical blade position with γ1=60 deg should be adopted.
 This can reduce the extreme values of yaw angle by 128% for a normal one and by four times for one with blade 2 seized.
 The impact is negligible for one with three blades seized, nonetheless.

 Three wave misalignments, γ2=0 deg, 45 deg and 90 deg are considered.
 The response extremes and standard deviations stay sensitive to the wave direction, but the mean values does not since they are dominated by wind loads.

+Seized blade which is related to the fault condition increases the aerodynamic drag significantly.
+Compared with the normal feathered condition, the contribution of one seized blade can be larger than the averaged aerodynamic drag on the tower.

+The hydrodynamic loads at the lower part of the spar platform are affected by the fault condition.
+But they are not necessarily larger when fault occurs and are small compared with those at the upper part.

 The platform motion responses are more affected by the defined faults than the structural responses do.
 Fault type 1 typically has the largest roll resonance and yaw extreme angle among the three, extremes exceeding the 50 year reference values by more than 16%.
 Fault type 3 causes a dramatic increase of platform surge and pitch motion.
 There is an average increase of 38% and 23% for surge and pitch extremes respectively compared with the 50-year reference.